-- New to ML, but who have a computer science or development background
+- New to ML, but who have an intermediate programming background

 This content is intended to guide developers new to ML through the beginning stages of their ML journey.
 You will see that many of the resources use TensorFlow, however, the knowledge is transferable to other machine learning frameworks.

 Step 1: Understand what ML is all about